-The Final Fire Susceptibility Model for Jefferson County is generated with map algebra that includes the seven component layers using the weighting values shown in Table 2.
+The Final Fire Susceptibility Model for Madison County was generated with map algebra that includes the seven component layers using the weighting values shown in Table 2.
 The resulting model is shown in Figure 13.

-FIGURE 13 - THE FINAL FIRE SUSCEPTIBILITY MODEL FOR JEFFERSON COUNTY, IDAHO.
+FIGURE 13 - THE FINAL FIRE SUSCEPTIBILITY MODEL FOR MADISON COUNTY, IDAHO.